bnparris/Powerlifting-Membership-Churn-Model/README.md

 # Powerlifting Churn Prediction

 Predicts whether a competitive powerlifter will stop competing the following year, using data from https://openpowerlifting.gitlab.io/opl-csv/files/openipf-latest.zip[OpenPowerlifting].
-The model is designed to do this based  Built for the IPF and affiliated federations, covering sanctioned raw full-power competitions from 2015 onwards.
+The model is built for the IPF and affiliated federations, covering sanctioned raw full-power competitions from 2015 onwards.

 A gradient boosting classifier is trained on engineered features capturing each lifter's competitive history.
 The model outputs per-lifter churn probabilities for 2026.